Advanced Security Linux Mint Cinnamon Wayland setup

 Desktop VPN

 Proton VPN free for Linux on-demand (out of home).
-At home I have very little use for VPN because our IP and IP location are changed regularly :-).
+At home I have little use for VPN because our IP and IP location are changed regularly :-).

 Password manager